OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 A (Incorrect): This is a very common engineering pitfall.
 Assuming that compliance is someone else's job or waiting until the final validation phase to catch errors introduces massive risk, as discovering a license conflict late in the cycle can lead to costly architectural rework.

-B (Correct): This is correct because developer guidelines explicitly mandate that when a question or uncertainty arises, developers must seek guidance from appropriate internal resources—such as the OSPO, the legal department, or the office of the CTO—or initiate an official review process before checking code into internal systems.
+B (Correct): This is correct because developer guidelines explicitly mandate that when a question or uncertainty arises, developers must seek guidance from appropriate internal resources such as the OSPO, the legal department, or the office of the CTO or initiate an official review process before checking code into internal systems.

 C (Incorrect): While engaging with open source communities is highly encouraged for outbound contributions and bug fixes, reaching out to public forums to discuss internal proprietary architecture or seek organization-specific licensing advice is a process violation that can expose internal product strategies.